 About the Insects of Duke Campus Photo Gallery

 All of the images on this website were generated by students in the Entomology course (Biology 547L) at Duke University.
-The objective of the project is to document, describe, and photograph the great diversity of insects found on Duke’s campus.
+The objective of the project is to document and photograph the great diversity of insects found on Duke’s campus.

 For macrophotography we use a variety of hand-held digital cameras, primarily Nikon Coolpix models.
 For extreme close-up photography we use two microscope setups: a ProgRes C3 (Jenoptik) digital camera mounted on a Wild M5A stereo-microscope, and an Olympus DP71 digital camera mounted on an Olympus sZX16 stereo-microscope.

-We use two kinds of focus enhancement software programs: iSolution Lite (iMTechnology) and MicroSuite Five (Olympus).
-These programs combine the in-focus portions of a z-series of photographs, which allows one to achieve a greater depth-of-field than can be obtained with a single picture.
+For focus enhancement we use Zerene Stacker, a program that combines the in-focus portions of a z-series of photographs, which allows one to achieve a greater depth-of-field than can be obtained with a single picture.

-Scanning electron micrographs were taken with a Philips XL30 ESEM at Duke’s Shared Material & Instrumentation Facility (SMIF) using collected specimens sputter-coated with gold-palladium.
+Scanning electron micrographs were taken with a FEI XL30 ESEM at Duke’s Shared Material & Instrumentation Facility (SMIF) using collected specimens sputter-coated with gold-palladium.